matthew-brett/dyneweb/research/cv.rst

   testing.
 * 2005, Yale: *Faculty for course on anatomical and functional MRI analysis using SPM*
-* 2001, Melbourne, Australia: gave 9 hours of lectures and 5 hours of practical sessions on functional MRI analysis using SPM covering similar topics to Oslo course above.
+* 2001, Melbourne, Australia: 9 solo hours of lectures and 5 hours of
+  practical sessions on functional MRI analysis using SPM covering similar topics to Oslo course above.

 .. rubric:: Footnotes